Mathesh-kumar/University-Admission-Prediction-Using-Multiple-Linear-Regression/README.md

   2. How to implement Decision Tree Regressor.
   3. How to implement Random Forest.
   4. How to implement Neural Network.
-  5. Some data preprocessing & data visualizing techniques.
+  5. Some data preprocessing & data visualization techniques.